Digital Rights Management (DRM)

-When it comes to licensing compliance, location plays a crucial role in verifying that someone is who they say they are.
+When it comes to Digital rights management (DRM), location plays a crucial role in verifying that someone is who they say they are.
 Which is where location-based authentication comes into play.

 What identity means to license compliance

 Today, mobile technology is ubiquitous, which means that geographical location can play a part in the identification process when checking whether a customer really is who they say they are.
 This is all thanks to the widespread use and availability of GPS, WiFi, Bluetooth, and other device-reading sensor technologies.